 Step 4: Second coat and clean up

-Not all ceilings require a second coat of paint, but if you have used a bright colour or particular shade of white, this may be needed.
+Not all ceilings require a second coat of paint.
+But if you have used a bright colour or particular shade of white, this may be needed.
 And to be honest, it just helps in case you've missed a bit and need a more solid finish.

-When you have finished, it is time for the most fun and enjoyable part of any painting job – the cleanup.
+When you have finished, it is time for the most fun and enjoyable part of any painting job – the clean up.

 How to clean paint rollers and brushes

-- Then leave it all out to air dry
+Leave them all out to air dry.

-- Wait until your ceiling paint is dry to touch then remove any painter's tape
+Wait until your ceiling paint is dry to touch, then remove any painter's tape.

-- Safely reattach the ceiling light fixtures
+Safely reattach the ceiling light fixtures.

-Top ceiling painting tips
+Additional ceiling painting tips

-- Make sure you are using specific ceiling paint as opposed to wall paint
+Make sure you are using specific ceiling paint as opposed to wall paint.

-- Standard white ceiling paint will make your room much brighter, whereas coloured paint will make it look bigger
+Standard white ceiling paint will make your room much brighter, whereas coloured paint will make it look bigger.

-- Always paint the ceiling before you paint the walls
+Always paint the ceiling before you paint the walls.

-- A paint roller extension pole will help you reach higher spots and angles more easily
+A paint roller extension pole will help you reach higher spots and angles more easily.

-Make sure your step ladder is reliable and stable
+Make sure your step ladder is reliable and stable.

-- Water stains will still bleed through your new paint so use a stain-blocking primer to prevent this from undoing all of your hard work
+Water stains will still bleed through your new paint, so use a stain-blocking primer to prevent this from undoing all of your hard work.

-- Use an oil-based primer for water stains and shellac-based for other stains
+Use an oil-based primer for water stains and shellac-based for other stains.

 If you’re thinking about using the same colour paint for your ceiling and walls, first consider the type and size of the room.
 For small rooms, a darker paint colour for the ceiling and walls will make things feel more intimate.
 A lighter colour for the walls and ceiling will make the room feel bigger and more modern.